RaLF: Flow-based Global and Metric Radar Localization in LiDAR Maps: Introduction

 Localization is pivotal for any autonomous robot, whether it operates in controlled environments such as factory floors or human-centric environments such as pedestrian zones and sidewalks.
 It is particularly important for the latter case, where the safety of other road users is of utmost importance.
 While Global Navigation Satellite Systems (GNSSs) are widely used for outdoor localization, their accuracy and reliability strongly deteriorate in urban canyons.
 Therefore, localization systems that rely on alternative modalities are essential for autonomous robots operating in such environments.

-While vision-based localization~\cite{vodisch2023covio,ballardini2019visual, vodisch2022continual,valada2018deep} has been extensively studied, the performance of these methods drastically decreases in adverse illumination and weather conditions such as night and rain.
+While vision-based localization~\cite{vodisch2023covio,ballardini2019visual, vodisch2022continual,valada2018deep} has been extensively studied, their performance suffers in adverse conditions such as night and rain.
 To overcome these limitations, methods based on LiDARs have been proposed~\cite{cattaneo2022lcdnet,arce2023padloc} due to their high precision and robustness to illumination changes.
 However, LiDARs are also affected by extreme weather conditions such as fog and snow, which can drastically reduce their range and accuracy.
 Moreover, their high cost and large size make them unsuitable for large-scale deployment.
 Due to these factors, recent work investigates exploiting radar scans for localization~\cite{yin2021radar,jang2023raplace}.
 Radars are intrinsically robust to both weather and illumination conditions, making them a promising alternative to cameras and LiDARs.
+Most of existing radar-based localization methods~\cite{yin2021radar,jang2023raplace} compare the onboard radar measurement with a pre-built radar map of the environment.
+As radar maps are not readily available as of today, these methods require a first mapping phase of each environment in which the robot will be deployed.
+LiDAR maps, on the other hand, are becoming increasingly available, thanks to the growing demand for high-definition maps.

 A small number of works have been proposed to address the cross-modal task of localizing a radar scan within a LiDAR map, however, they only focus on a part of the localization problem, either place recognition or metric localization.
 On the one hand, place recognition methods~\cite{yin2021radar} provide global localization, but with inaccurate precision.
 On the other hand, metric localization methods~\cite{yin2021rall,yin2023radar} provide accurate localization but require an initial coarse position as input.
 Therefore, for a complete localization system, a place recognition approach has to be combined with a metric localization method, introducing inefficiencies, as sensor data has to be processed by two separate approaches.